Colonel Stu Bradin

 Stu’s previous Special Forces assignments include service with elements of Joint Special Operation Command, SOCEUR, and extensive service with the 7th and 10th Special Forces Groups (Airborne).
 As a Captain he served in the 3rd Battalion 7th SFG(A) in the Republic of Panama, where he commanded several SFODA (“A-Team”).
 In 1st Battalion, 10th SFG(A) he served as a battalion Operations Officer (S3) as well as the Company Commander of the counter terrorist unit designated as the CINC’s In Extremist Force.
 He has participated in Operation Just Cause, served tours as an adviser in El Salvador and Peru, and is a veteran of multiple unconventional and other special operations with 10th SFG(A) in the Balkans and numerous locations in northern and central Africa.
 In 2011 he was in Afghanistan as the Director of the Special Operations Fusion Cell – a multinational Joint Interagency Task Force with 19 nations and 8 agencies supporting NATO SOF.

 Stu is beginning his post-Army career as President and CEO of the Global SOF Foundation, a non-profit organization dedicated to advocating for all aspects of SOF on a global scale.

 Stu Bradin is married to Kelly, the daughter of a retired Air Force Officer, and they have three daughters.
 They live in Lithia, Florida.
-Stu is currently a member of the Spirit of America advisory board.
+Stu is a member of Spirit of America’s Advisory Board.